Skip navigation

 • Test and evaluate patients' physical and mental abilities and analyze medical data to determine realistic rehabilitation goals for patients.

-• Train caregivers how to provide for the needs of a patient during and after therapy.
+• Train caregivers in providing for the needs of a patient during and after therapy.

 Detailed Work Activities